alexgaarciia/AIMathAnalysis/README.md

 <p align = "center">
    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/General instructions/level8.2.png" width = 600>
 </p>

+In this case, ChatGPT failed to know that in order to find the work we must know the spring constant K. By applying the formula F=kx, we must have obtained that K=2000N/m.
+Then, we must use the equation for the work done on our spring: W=0'5kx^2, giving W=2'5J.

 #### Level 9: Computing the quantity a company should make for its inventory given production cost, demand rate, and other variables (requires understanding EOQ).
 The example from below comes from the following webpage: [Economic Order Quantity (EOQ): Practical Problems and Solutions](https://www.financestrategists.com/accounting/cost-accounting/material-costing/economic-order-quantity-eoq-problems-and-solutions/).